 The Law on the Protection of Minors provides that smoking is prohibited in schools, kindergartens, and other public venues where minors gather.
 The use of the phrase "including e-cigarettes, as below" in Art.
 17(4) indicates that the rest of the provisions in the Law on the Protection of Minors addressing tobacco products also include e-cigarettes.
 Thus, the ban on smoking in schools, kindergartens, and other public venues where minors gather in Art.
 59 also includes the use of e-cigarettes in these locations.

-At least one city has passed a law regulating the use of e-cigarettes in indoor public places, indoor workplaces, and on public transport.
+Sub-national jurisdictions have the authority to implement local smoke free policies.
+Numerous cities have passed laws regulating the use of e-cigarettes in indoor public places, indoor workplaces, and on public transport.